SchwarzIT/dagger-lightsaber/README.md

 /path/module/com/example/MyComponent.java:6:8: e: The @BindsInstance `myInt` declared in `test.MyComponent` is not used.
 [UnusedBindInstance]
 ```

-This plugin contains 6 rules:
+This plugin contains several rules:
 - Empty `@Component` and `@Subcomponent`
 - Unused `@BindInstance`
 - Unused `@Provides` or `@Binds` inside `@Module`s